 Jeremy received his J.D. from the University of Pittsburgh School of Law in 2006, where he served as an articles editor for the University of Pittsburgh Law Review.
 He earned his B.A. from Liberty University, magna cum laude in 2003.

-Jeremy and his wife have four children.
+Jeremy and his wife have five children.

 Admissions: Pennsylvania, U.S. Court of Appeals for the Federal Circuit, U.S. District Courts for the Western and Middle Districts of Pennsylvania, Court of International Trade.